lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 <br> As we figure, the class of '1' accounts for only 11% of the entire dataset, we are focusing on the techiniques and models that can handle the impact of the imbalanced dataset well.

 <br> Here's the scope of the machine learning analysis:
-<br> We are trying to compare the balanced accuracy score and false negative cases in the combination of following parameters:
+<br> We are trying to compare Recall and balanced accuracy score in the combination of following parameters:

 - Targets: ['DEATH']
 - Features: ['gender','pneumonia', 'new_age','pregnant', 'diabetes', 'copd','asthma', 'immunosup', 'hypertension','cardiovascular', 'obesity', 'renal_chronic', 'tobacco', 'another_complication','closed_contact']